C.H. Gladman, Carl E. Hall, et al.

 1999 Drs.
 Delmar Boyer and William Leahey retired and were awarded the rank of Professor Emeritus.

 2000 Drs.
-Leticia Velázquez (Applied Mathematics), Maria Cristina Villalobos (Applied Mathematics) and Osvaldo Méndez (Analysis) joined the department faculty as Assistant Professor.
+Leticia Velázquez (Applied Mathematics), Maria Cristina Villalobos (Applied Mathematics) and Osvaldo Méndez (Analysis) joined the department faculty as Assistant Professors.
 Visiting faculty were Drs.
-Miguel Argáez, Jingjing Ma, Mohammed Meshkani, Zhenyuan Wangand Mohammed Yahdi.
+Miguel Argáez, Jingjing Ma, Mohammed Meshkani, Zhenyuan Wang and Mohammed Yahdi.

 Dr. Javier Rojo left the university after accepting a position at Rice University.